 Certain cards refer to "a (card or cards) you own from outside the game."
 In tournament play, a card "you own from outside the game" is a card in that player's sideboard.

 3.7 New Releases

-Card sets scheduled for release during 2012 and 2013 become tournament legal for sanctioned tournaments on the following dates:
+Newly released card sets become tournament legal for sanctioned tournaments on the following dates: